-The Company Secretary must ensure that senior management are familiar with this policy, that they remain vigilant in relation to identifying any material information which may require disclosure in accordance with the Company's continuous disclosure obligations and otherwise comply with this policy.
-Each member of senior management will be directed in writing by the Chairman to immediately report material information to the Company Secretary and provide sufficient details to allow the Company Secretary, in conjunction with the Managing Director or the Chairman, to form a view as to whether the information is material and to prepare the appropriate form of disclosure, if necessary.
+The Board must ensure that senior management are familiar with this policy, that they remain vigilant in relation to identifying any material information which may require disclosure in accordance with the Company's continuous disclosure obligations and otherwise comply with this policy.
+Each member of senior management will be directed in writing by the Chairman to immediately report material information to the Managing Director and provide sufficient details to allow the Managing Director, in conjunction with the Chairman, to form a view as to whether the information is material and to prepare the appropriate form of disclosure, if necessary.
 The senior executive should also state whether they consider the information to be confidential and the reasons for forming that view.